GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 Batch gradient descent is a variation of the gradient descent algorithm that calculates the error for each example in the training dataset, but only updates the model after all training examples have been evaluated.

 #### Mini-batch mode :
 We use a batch of a fixed number of training examples which is less than the actual dataset and call it a mini-batch.
-The fixed number is call the batchsize and you can fix it in the parameters fit function.
+The fixed number is call the batchsize and you can fix it in the fit function parameters.

 #### Online mode :
 In Stochastic Gradient Descent (SGD), we consider just one example at a time to take a single step.